-I have been working with a client recently who is the target of, what I call, crazy.
+I have been working with a client recently who is the target of what I call crazy.

-It could be a friend, a family member, a co-worker, a fellow writer or someone you weren’t even aware of who gets triggered by something you said, did, or wrote and they go on a hate spree.
+It could be a friend, a family member, a co-worker, a fellow rebel or someone you weren’t even aware of who gets triggered by something you said, did, or wrote and they go on a hate spree.
 From personal emails to public social shaming, they will try to hurt you.
 Discredit you.
 Force you to engage in their filth tactics.

 And there is one way out: Don’t engage the crazy.

 You’ll want to throw the crazy person under the proverbial bus.
 Don’t.

 The only way to beat crazy is to not engage it.
 Gotta starve it out.*

 I know because I’ve been there.
 And my attempts to clarify, explain and defend only made things worse.
 That was when my therapist at the time gave me the advice:

 Don’t feed the crazy.

 Because you know what happens when you feed the birds, ducks, bears, and crazy?
 They keep coming back for more.